roncterry/Deploy-SUSE-AI/README.md

 Do the following to deploy the SUSE AI stack:

+1) View/edit the common SUSE AI deployment config file (`deploy_suse_ai.cfg`) and make any changes needed such as replica counts (for single node clusters leave all of the replica counts at `1`)

-1) Ensure the NVIDIA Compute Utils are Installed on the Nodes with a GPU
+2) Ensure the NVIDIA Compute Utils are Installed on the Nodes with a GPU

    a) On the cluster nodes that have NVIDIA GPUs, to ensure the NVIDIA compute utils are installed, run the script: `10-install_nvidia_compute_utils.sh`

-2) Deploy the RKE2 cluster on the Downstream AI Cluster
+3) Deploy the RKE2 cluster on the Downstream AI Cluster

    a) On the first cluster node, the one that will be the (1st) control plan node, run the script: `11a-install_first_rke2_server.sh`